BlocklistPro/XeroAccess/README.md

 IP Address Conditions :

-If `remote_addr` is empty the script will exit with a 404 error.
+If `REMOTE_ADDR` is empty the script will return a 404 error.
 Any access attempts with proxy / X_FORWARDED headers etc are automatically denied.

 By default IPv6 connections are also denied.

 UserAgent Conditions :

-If a browser useragent is empty the script will exit with a 404 error.
+If the browser useragent is empty the script will return a 404 error.

 ```php
 // Visitor Profile